taplummer/Citadel/README.md

 Make sure Docker is running (systemctl status docker)

-Clone this repo, cd into it, and type "make target=IP"
+Clone this repo

+Cd into it

+chmod +x citadel

+make target=IP